-Ghorewaha are now a purely a Hindu caste found in Indian Punjab.
+Ghorewaha are now purely a Hindu caste found in Indian Punjab.
 Its dominant Muslim section migrated to Pakistan almost in entirety in 1947.
 The caste claims to have descended from Kachwaha Rajputs but this claim appears to be dubious at best.
 There is also a town called Ghorewaha in Hoshiarpur district but present day Ghorewahas own almost no land there.
 In general, Ghorewahas claim origin from an apparently turncoat Rajput who sided with the Muslim conqueror Shahabuddin Ghori against Hindus and was able to gain a small estate from him in Hoshiarpur area as a reward.
 This is based on the oral legend fondly retold by community elders.
-There is, however, almost no citable detail in this oral legend which would link this caste group with the royal Kachwaha line of erstwhile Jaipur state in any believable way.
+There is, however, almost no citable detail in this oral legend which would link this caste group with the royal Kachwaha line of erstwhile Jaipur state in any credible manner.
 As the tale goes, the forefahters of Ghorewahas were two Kachwaha brothers from Kot Kurman or Udaipur who came to Punjab in "Sambat 1130 or 1170 AD" .
 Later, it is said, they had pleased Shabauddin Ghori to such an extent with their services that he granted them as much land as they could possibly cover on a horse in one day.

 This is how this fantastic tale is given in the colonial era work of Denzil Ibbetson et al (a non-academic and an atrociously unreliable source).
 It is also to be noted that Shahabuddin Ghori's relations with Rajputs were anything but friendly .
 In fact, as told by the bardic work Prithviraj Raso, Ghori he is universally regarded by Rajputs as one of the greatest villains of the Rajput history for having defeated the Hindu emperor Prithviraj Chauhan using deceit.
 However, it is possible that some opportunistic Hindus sided with him treacherously against their own community and were suitably rewarded by Ghori in some way.